Services

 Memorial Day and Julia Ward Howe

-Memorial Day was originally conceptualized by Julia Ward Howe (for whom Howe Elementary School in Mt.
+The celebration of Memorial Day was greatly influenced by Julia Ward Howe (for whom Howe Elementary School in Mt.
 Lebanon was named), an early Unitarian feminist and trailblazer whose life and legacy can teach us a lot about moving forward in life despite adversity and personal challenges.

 It’s About Deep Time